Lowder Ponds Loop

 Handlebar view shows typical riding conditions on the lower portions of the Lowder Ponds Loop -- small patches of meadow among stands of aspen and spruce.

-You'll pass ponds near the old Lowder Ranch.
-The trail winds through meadows scattered among clusters of spruce and aspen.
+You'll pass a few ponds near the old Lowder Ranch.
+The trail passes through meadows scattered among clusters of spruce and aspen.
 Wildflowers include penstemmon, yarrow, monkshood, and columbine.

 Jackie heads towards the first of the Lowder Ponds to get a drink.

-When you join the Bunker Creek Trail, it's time for some serious uphill.
+When you reach the spot where the Bunker Creek Trail crosses the road, it's time for some serious uphill.
+Turn left toward Sidney Peaks.
 Take a minute to enjoy the views over Parowan Canyon.
-The altitude makes trivial slopes a major effort, and steeper slopes will be a struggle.

 View north towards Parowan, from the ridge where the Sidney Valley Road reaches the Sidney Peaks Trail.